Didacna longipes

 Didacna longipes is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
-It has an oval, rather thick, cream shell, up to 25 mm in length, with a weakly protruding umbo and flattened ribs, which are often highlighted only by color.
+It has an oval, thick, cream shell, up to 25 mm in length, with a weakly protruding umbo and flattened ribs, which are often highlighted only by color.
 The species is endemic to the Caspian Sea.
-It lives in the southern and middle parts of the lake and in the southern portion of the Northern Caspian at depths from 0 to 30 m (0 to 98 ft).
+It lives in the Southern and Middle Caspian as well as in the south of the Northern Caspian at depths from 0 to 30 m (0 to 98 ft).

 Description

-Didacna longipes has an oval, almost equilateral, rather thick, moderately convex shell, with a weakly protruding umbo, 26–33 flattened radial ribs, which are often highlighted only by color, and a distinct smooth or sharp posterior ridge, which often becomes almost invisible near the ventral margin.
+Didacna longipes has an oval, almost equilateral, thick, moderately convex shell, with a weakly protruding umbo, 26–33 flattened radial ribs, which are often highlighted only by color, and a distinct smooth or sharp posterior ridge, which often becomes almost invisible near the ventral margin.
 The shell length is up to 25 mm, the height is up to 23 mm, and the convexity is up to 16 mm.
-The external coloration is cream.
-The interior is white.
+The external coloration is cream, the interior is white.
+The hinge consists of one cardinal tooth in both valves.

-Differences from similar species
+Similar species

 Didacna baeri has a less equilateral, slightly thinner shell, with a smoother posterior ridge.

 The juveniles of Didacna barbotdemarnii differ from those of D. longipes by having thinner shells, with less pronounced growth lines, less ribs, a somewhat wider umbo, sharper posterior ridge, narrower anterior margin and a more elongated posterior margin.

 Distribution and ecology

 Didacna longipes is endemic to the Caspian Sea.
-It lives in the southern and middle parts of the lake and in the southern portion of the Northern Caspian at depths from 0 to 30 m (0 to 98 ft).
-The species avoids areas with salinity of less than 10‰ and often co-occurs with D. barbotdemarnii.
+It lives in the Southern and Middle Caspian as well as in the south of the Northern Caspian at depths from 0 to 30 m (0 to 98 ft).
+It avoids areas with salinity of less than 10‰ and often co-occurs with D. barbotdemarnii.

-The species first appeared in the Caspian Sea during the Holocene.
+D. longipes first appeared in the Caspian Sea during the Holocene.